melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 Now we have the current version of the human genome loaded and ready to use.
 The genome is divided by chromosome markers which you will see as sections marked at the top of the screen.
 Below that, we have a single ‘track’ - RefSeq gene annotations.

-We now need add our two tracks - the variant calls, and alignments.
+We now need to add our two tracks - the variant calls, and alignments.

 <br>